kylehammond/AZ-900/Notes.md

 OpEx - operational expenditure
 - spend on svcs or products over time

+Consumption based model info
-Cloud computing is OpEx due to consumption-based model
+- Cloud computing is OpEx due to consumption-based model
+-

-not paying for physical infrastructure, electricity, security, or any other datacenter costs
+- not paying for physical infrastructure, electricity, security, or any other datacenter costs

-you are paying for IT resources used
+- you are paying for IT resources used

 consumption based model benefits
 - no upfront costs